sterzhakov/vsort/readme.md

 ![vqua](https://raw.githubusercontent.com/sterzhakov/vsort/master/logo.jpg)

-Sortable list library which support all virtual dom libraries like React, Angular, Vue and others.
+Sortable lists library which support all virtual dom libraries like React, Angular, Vue and others.

 It simply tells you the new position of the element.